Category Archives: E-bike Tips

 A warranty should be a part of the purchase price.

 It is recommended that you Insure your new bike.
-Check if your car, renter’s, or homeowners insurance can bundle an e-bike into your policy.
-If not, look at an insurance company that often covers theft and collision protection, similar to automobile insurance, for your e-bike.
+Check if your car’s, renter’s, or homeowner’s insurance plan can bundle an e-bike into your policy.
+If not, look at an insurance company that often covers theft and collision protection for your e-bike, similar to automobile insurance.
 Many companies, like AAA and Velosurance, even offer roadside assistance for bicycles and e-bikes.

-4. What are the different types and speeds of an e-bike?
+4. What are the different types and classes of e-bikes?

 There are so many types of e-bikes available!
-First, ask yourself, what is your primary use for buying an e-bike?
+First, what is your primary use when buying an e-bike?
 Is it for commuting, hauling cargo, off-road riding, touring, or riding in winter conditions?
 Once you know how you will use the bike, check out the nationally defined classifications below and your state DOT statutes for e-bikes:

 • Class 1: e-bikes are pedal-assist only, no throttle, with a maximum speed of 20 mph

-• Class 2: e-bikes with pedal-assist and throttle, with a maximum speed of 20 mph
+• Class 2: e-bikes with pedal assist and throttle, with a maximum speed of 20 mph

 • Class 3: e-bikes are pedal-assist, with or without a throttle, with a maximum speed of 28 mph.